TrishlaM/Credit-risk-modeling-for-LendingClub/README.md

 LGD - Loss Given Default and
 EAD - Exposure at Default.

-The steps undertaken to create the dredit-risk model are as follows -
+The steps undertaken to create the credit-risk model are as follows -

 Step 01 - Compute the probability of default for each of the potential borrowers Step 02 - Compute the loss given default